Ash-Eileen/terminal-app/README.md

 ## **Testing**

 For the creation of this application I used a mix of manual testing and tests that were designed using [test-unit](https://github.com/test-unit/test-unit).
 The tests that I designed are included in the [test.rb](https://github.com/Ash-Eileen/terminal-app/blob/master/src/classes/tests.rb) file with comments advising of their purpose.
 These tests were focussed primarily around ensuring that the word generation and guessing worked correctly.
+Test were carried out by myself, my partner and family.
+Fellow classmates also tried the executable files to ensure these worked correctly and ran tests from the below table.
 The below table provides an outline of the manual tests done.

 | Feature                                                      | Expected Outcome                                             | Actual Outcome                                               | Any remaining issues?                                        |
 | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |